Gabri432/transportation-data-repository/README.md

 {
    "lines":[ // Set of lines (currently one per company)
         {
-            "number":"97", // The number or name of the line "cities":["Villanterio", "..."], // The list of cities crossed by this line "website": "https://pavia.autoguidovie.it/it/orario-invernale-scolastico-extraurbano-24-25", // Link to the website
+            "line_code":"97", // The name code of the line "cities":["Villanterio", "..."], // The list of cities crossed by this line "website": "https://pavia.autoguidovie.it/it/orario-invernale-scolastico-extraurbano-24-25", // Link to the website
             "fares": [ // List of fares